RuntimeError123/hass-mc66c/README.md

     - TLSv1_1
     - TLSv1_2

     I recommend selecting TLSv1_2 which corresponds to TLS v1.2.
+    This setting requires a certificate to be defined.

 - tls_insecure (optional)

     Set to true if you want to switch off checking the  hostname in the used certificate.
 I recommend leaving this configured to 'false'.
+This setting requires a certificate to be defined.

 - topic: (required)